 It can be noted that element sensors (often focused as a given depth) have good characteristics to image around this region of depth.
 However, outside of this fixed depth, the resolution quickly degrades - which can can be alleviated by using Synthetic Aperture Focusing (SAF) [Andresen et al., 2011, Assef et al., 2015, LI et al., 2018, Lewandowski et al., 2012, Zhang et al., 2016].
 Other synthetic aperture techniques have been widely discussed, for example in [Romero-Laorden et al., 2013, Jeon et al., 2019] or earlier on [Burckhardt et al., 1974].
 Similarly, Monostatic Synthetic Aperture Scanner and Monostatic Fixed Focus Scanner are approaches worth citing in the review of data processing, as developed by [Bottenus et al., 2015, Ylitalo and Ermert, 1994, Heuvel et al., 2017, Nikolov et al., 2008], aiming at improving images quality.

-With an adaptation on the hardware side to accommodate shaped pulse sequences, it is possible to tap into barker code and compressed sensing techniques to increase image quality.

-At the pulser stage, one can use barker codes to improve image resolution by shaping the excitation signal itself.
-It has been shown for example that it is possible to improve lateral resolution [Fujita and Hasegawa, 2017, Chun et al., 2015, Kim et al., 2018].
+At the pulser stage, one can use barker codes [Zhang et al., 2019a, Wang et al., 2021] to improve image resolution by shaping the excitation signal itself [Isla and Cegla, 2017].
+It has been shown for example that it is possible to improve lateral as well as axial resolution [Fujita and Hasegawa, 2017, Chun et al., 2015, Kim et al., 2018].

 A more complex approach on the signal shaping and receiving is compressed sensing (CS) : traditional 2-D and 3D ultrasound require the use of complex sensors, with matching hardware such as cabling.
 There are available, still costly - but such sensors require more hardware and become ultimately more complex and expensive to produce.
 It appears that classical sampling is challenged by the signal processing "compressed sensing" field [Liutkus et al., 2014, Hua et al., 2011].
 This allows for reconstruction of a signal with fewer samples than dictated by the Nyquist-Shannon sampling theorem.
 Starting with time reversal applications [Montaldo et al., 2004, Montaldo et al., 2005] or [Sarvazyan et al., 2009], compressing measurements before sensing enable new ultrasound applications, where positioning a plastic coding mask in front of the aperture [Fedjajevs, 2016] or simply for the purpose of envelope extraction [Kim et al., 2020].
 One can therefore encode individual volume pixels or voxels using a ’chaotic’ medium [Luong et al., 2016], allowing 3D imaging using a single-element ultrasound sensor and opening doors to simpler hardware and again new applications [Kruizinga et al., 2017].
 Different works have been dedicated to creating the phase encoding masks [van der Meulen et al., 2017] or even using random interference to improve image resolution [Ni and Lee, 2020].